-But of course, it’s “his” will.
+But of course.
+It’s “his” will.

 I guess the benefit of belonging to the one and only true religion is knowing that you’re always right.

-Then you get an example of extremism from the other side of that coin: the woke lefties who’ve been so willingly brainwashed into believing every pregnant woman should have an abortion.
+Then you get examples of extremism from the other side of that coin: the woke lefties who’ve been so willingly brainwashed into believing every pregnant woman should have an abortion.
 They’re even worse.
 And I must admit, I’d stand by all but the worst religious people rather than the rainbow-haired, gender-confused, mentally-ill mouthpieces for worldwide genocide.
 Any day.